-F. Land Use Alternatives & Solutions An analysis of the UAN, including the area outside the UAN between Safford Avenue and Pinellas Avenue, should be conducted to determine what areas can be used to provide the goods and services needed by the UAN residents.
-The Planning and Zoning Department of alternative uses suitability of vacant commercial land for alternative uses based upon transportation patterns and access, other commercial uses nearby, availability of water, availability of contrary sever service, strormwater facilities, and Priority High - this item should be started immediately upon the completion of this Plan.
+F. Land Use T. L. Server Steptames Priority Alternatives & Solutions An analysis of the UAN, including the area outside the UAN between Safford Avenue and Pinellas Avenue, should be conducted to determine what areas can be used to provide the goods and services needed by the UAN residents.
+The Planning and Zoning Department should analyze the suitability of vacant commercial land for alternative uses based upon transportation patterns and access, other commercial uses nearby, availability of water, availability of sanitary sewer service, strormwater facilities, and neighboring uses.
+High - this item should be started immediately

-F. Land Use Alternatives & Solutions Implementation Strategies Priority Create a new zoning district tailored for the Union Academy Neighborhood which will recognize the assets and problems of the area as described by a survey of the UAN citizens committee as shown in Appendix A. Request that the City initiate a change to the Land Development Code that includes the new zoning category as found in Appendix E. Request that the City administration initiate the rezoning of predominantly single family properties which are currently zoned Residential Multifamily (RM-15) or RM-7.5 to the recommended R-60 single family zoning category (see Appendix E).
-High-this item should be initiated immediately upon completion of this Plan. • To address the issue of inadequate buffering between single-family and multi-family uses, the City should adopt design guidelines to be enforced through the building permit and site plan review process.
-Request that the City initiate a change to the Land Development Code that provides for effective buffering between uses and consider requiring multi-family uses be reviewed for compatibility with surrounding uses through the Conditional Use process.
+F. Land Use Alternatives & Solutions Create a new zoning district tailored for the Union Academy Neighborhood which will recognize the assets and problems of the area as described by a survey of the UAN citizens committee as shown in Appendix A. Priority High-this item should be initiated immediately upon completion of this Plan. ♦ To address the issue of inadequate buffering between single-family and multi-family uses, the City should adopt design guidelines to be enforced through the building permit and site plan review process. ♦ Request that the City initiate a change to the Land Development Code that provides for effective buffering between uses and consider requiring multi-family uses be reviewed for compatibility with surrounding uses through the Conditional Use process.
 Medium-this item can be started within one year of completion of this Plan.
 Consider the following recreation oriented items: building an indoor recreation facility that serves the Union Academy Neighborhood and the remainder of the City; expand the Cops & Kids center to accommodate additional recreation activities and additional children; request that the City plan additional recreational activities directed towards the residents of the Union Academy Neighborhood, both young and old, this can include utilization of the Pinellas Trail; request that the City continue to sponsor recreational programs at the Community Center on Walton Avenue but to enhance the access to the center by Union Academy Neighborhood residents by educating them on the programs available to them.
-It may help to develop programs that respond to the needs of the African-Americans that live nearby; and request that the City Recreation Department co-sponsor recreation programs with local churches that cater to the Union Academy Neighborhood residents needs.
-The Oversight Committee should meet with the Recreation Advisory Committee to determine how best to meet these needs.
+It may help to develop programs that respond to the needs of the African-Americans that live nearby; and request that the City Recreation Department co-sponsor recreation programs with local churches that cater to the Union Academy Neighborhood residents needs. ♦ The Oversight Committee should meet with the Recreation Advisory Committee to determine how best to meet these needs.
 Medium - this item should be started within one year of the completion of this Plan.